 If you come from Salt Pan Creek and end up at Sutherland and like the train, head down to the Como Railway Bridge and Oatley Park

-If you ride to Sutherland, there is more great trails you can take and that is to head downhill to the Como Bridge and then ride across that and into Oatley station.
+If you ride to Sutherland, there are more adventures including head downhill to the Como Bridge and then ride across that and into Oatley station.
 You are going to go down some steep hills so the train is a very good idea to get home.
-My route hugs the railway line and requires you to lug your bike up 50 steps at one point as the road runs out.
-Roads are only a bit busy when you are heading downhill so drivers will treat you well.
+One of our routes hugs the railway line and requires you to lug your bike up 50 steps at one point as the road runs out.
+Much better to do this heading downhill so drivers will treat you well.

 Once you get to Oatley Station there is a great park less than 2km to the west and its called Oatley Park.
 This sits on one of the headlands jutting out into the Georges River.
 At the top the park is a figure 8 road that is one way.
 Cars can use this road, cyclists have one side and walkers the other.
 The top trail is really smooth and the little hills are 20m here and there, even I can handle it.
 You could go around these roads a few times and see very few cars.
 One Caveat, 20km per max speed.
 Its a great place.
 Hanging off the Figure 8 are roads that disappear down the hills to a river bathing area and off to the west to Hurstville Golf Club.
 Oatley Park has a lot of trees and some sensational views.
 All you need to know is head down Oatley Park Avenue and the rest becomes obvious.